-West fears Putin will declare all-out war on Ukraine
+West fears Putin will declare all-out war on Ukraine on Russia's V-Day - May 9

 "People in the army are seeking payback for failures of the past, and they want to go further in Ukraine."

-Western officials said Mr Putin could use an annual Victory Day parade on May 9 to make a "greater call to arms", while Ben Wallace, the UK Defence Secretary, said the occasion would probably be used to declare war.
+Western officials said Putin could use an annual Victory Day parade on May 9 to make a "greater call to arms", while Ben Wallace, the UK Defence Secretary, said the occasion would probably be used to declare war.

 Putin calls his invasion a "special military operation" to disarm Ukraine, defend its Russian speakers and prevent Kyiv cosying up to the West.